Local Expert Guest

 By Megan Eileen McDonough

 They call it the River City, but Jacksonville is home to some of the best beaches and surf spots in Florida, so grab a board and get out there.
 Experienced surfers will find the biggest swells during the fall and spring seasons, while summers are the best time for beginners to learn the basics.
-Saltwater Cowgirls caters to females 7 to 17 years of age but anyone can sign up for a private lesson.
+Book a private lesson with Saltwater Cowgirls or Jax Surf & Paddle.
 For rentals, swing by Jax Beach Surf Shop, where you can rent by the hour or day.

 The Jacksonville Beach pier has excellent surfing conditions year-round, making it a popular spot to catch a wave.
 Another go-to spot for advanced surfers is The Poles, located inside Kathryn Abbey Hanna Park.
 Keep your eyes peeled peeled for dolphins, as they're never far from view.